MasoudMiM/r-programming-learning/my_notes/r-packages.md

 4. **Using Functions Without Loading Packages:** <a name="using-functions"></a>

-    Use package::functionName syntax to use specific functions without loading the entire package.
-Helpful when dealing with conflicting function names or when only specific functions are needed.
+    Use `package::functionName` syntax to use specific functions without loading the entire package.
+This is helpful when dealing with conflicting function names or when only specific functions are needed.

       ```R
       pacman::p_data(datasets)